 In a host community in Jordan, a delegation of Global Mission staff met Jasmine,* a widowed woman from Syria.
-She, like many others, fled to Jordan for safety with her sisters and her 2 young children.
+She, like many others, fled to Jordan for safety with her sisters and her two young children.
 She had been offered the opportunity to be resettled in the U.S. “I denied the offer,” she told us through an interpreter.
 “I thought I’d be back home [in Syria] by now.”
-As time passed, and the conflict continued, she realized that she may not be going home anytime soon, and that she wishes she had taken the offer.
+As time passed, and the conflict continued, she realized that she may not be going home anytime soon and that she wishes she had taken the offer.

 With the signing of the Executive order, refugees, like Jasmine, are feeling less hopeful for new opportunities.
 Rachel Luce, Country Director for Lutheran World Federation-Jordan – Our partner for work in the camp and host communities in Jordan – told us that there has been a “palpable sadness” in the region.
 “They [Syrian Refugees] already felt like no one cared about them,” she said.
 “But this blatant law against them has made them feel unwanted and further depressed.”

-The ELCA responded to the Executive Order through blog post, action alerts, social media, video, and a statement from Presiding Bishop Elizabeth Eaton, taking a firm stand in opposition the string of Orders that would stop or greatly reduce the efforts of asylum-seekers, refugees, etc. In her statement, Bishop Eaton said, “I agree with the importance of keeping our country secure as the administration stated in its executive order last Friday, but I am convinced that temporarily banning vulnerable refugees will not enhance our safety nor does it reflect our values as Christians.”
+The ELCA responded to the Executive Order through blog posts, action alerts, social media, video, and a statement from Presiding Bishop Elizabeth Eaton, taking a firm stand in opposition of the string of Orders that would stop or greatly reduce the efforts of asylum-seekers, refugees, etc. In her statement, Bishop Eaton said, “I agree with the importance of keeping our country secure as the administration stated in its executive order last Friday, but I am convinced that temporarily banning vulnerable refugees will not enhance our safety nor does it reflect our values as Christians.”

 Matthew 25 says, “Truly I tell you, just as you did it to one of the least of these who are members of my family, you did it to me.”
 The ELCA is committed to continued work with the most vulnerable.